-All retention phases are important… but they’re not all equal.
+All retention marketing phases are important… but they’re not all equal.

 The good news?
 Onboarding is often where you can be most effective in preventing churn.
 The goals of onboarding are threefold:

+By optimizing your funnels you can not only boost conversions but improve and simplify the user experience.
 Think Amazon’s one-click ordering.
 They’ve shaved the purchase process down to a single step, removing as many barriers as possible to make it quick and easy for customers to get what they want.

 All of these insights help you engage customers over the long term.
 And it’s a virtuous cycle: the longer you keep users, the more you get to know about them — and the better you can meet their needs.

 Retention marketing is all about your relationship with your users.
 And everyone knows communication is the key to a healthy relationship.

 Requesting user feedback is the best way to identify and fix friction points before users ditch your app — or take to App Store reviews to air their grievances.
 Users want to know that you’re listening to their comments, suggestions, requests, and complaints and doing something about them.

 Ask for feedback (and include contact information) in your release notes, emails, and blog posts, and feature an in-app survey or feedback button in your app.